-- In 2018, of the amount reported as established on a non face to face basis, 70% related to one TCSP reflective of its specific business model this TCSP ceased to be a reporter in 2019. - 6.4 For introduced business, the main source of introductions were from UK and Isle of Man based firms that are regulated or registered for the purpose of AML/CFT compliance.
+- 6.3 In 2020 TCSPs reported that approximately 44% of new relationships were either met by the firm or a related party to the firm (2019: 59%), and 56% of relationships were established on a non face to face basis (including through introducers) (2019: 41%). - 6.4 For introduced business, the main source of introductions were from UK and Isle of Man based firms that are regulated or registered for the purpose of AML/CFT compliance.
 In respect of introductions from Isle of Man based firms, the most common source (number of introducers) was from Isle of Man advocates / legal practitioners.

-For relationships introduced to TCSPs, the top 5 residency of the introducers (in terms of the number of clients introduced) for 2019 and 2018 were:-
+For relationships introduced to TCSPs, the top 5 residency of the introducers (in terms of the number of clients introduced) for 2020 and 2019 were:-

 - United Kingdom

 - Isle of Man

-- Cyprus (new to top 5 in 2019)

 - Ireland

 - South Africa

+- Guernsey (new to top 5 in 2020)

-- Switzerland (not in top 5 for 2019)
+- Cyprus (not in top 5 for 2020)